mtmail/secondary-importance/README.md

 of a so called 'secondary_importance' raster table for ranking results.
 See [Importance in the Nominatim documentation](https://nominatim.org/release-docs/latest/customize/Importance).

-This respository creates such a file.
+This repository creates such a file.

 ## Overview